 Marzipan came on my radar when I made my friend Marguerite’s gluten-free berry cake.
 The recipe calls for 1/4 cup of gluten-free marzipan.
-The only brand I found in local stores, Odense, claims to be gluten-free, but uses wheat starch.
+The only brand I could find, Odense, claims to be gluten-free, but uses wheat starch.
 (The company website says that the amount of wheat contained in their marzipan is below the FDA standard so they can call their product gluten-free.)
-That fact, plus the price ($6 for a log – more than I needed) convinced me to make my own marzipan.
+That fact, plus the $6 price tag (for more than I needed) convinced me to make my own marzipan.

 Down the rabbit hole I went.

-- The ratio of ground almonds to sugar in marzipan can vary tremendously depending on the recipe.
+- The ratio of ground almonds to sugar in marzipan varies tremendously depending on the recipe.
 I found ratios of almonds to sugar from just over 1-to-4 (in the Odense brand) to a 3-to-2 ratio in one homemade recipe.

-- The binding agent can be egg white, lemon juice, corn syrup or other liquid sugar, water, liqueur (especially Kirsch, which is cherry-flavored) or some combination.
+- Marzipan need a binding agent to hold the dry ingredients together.
+That binding agent can be egg white, lemon juice, corn syrup or other liquid sugar, water, liqueur (especially Kirsch, which is cherry-flavored) or some combination.
 For food safety reasons, it is not advisable to use an egg white if you are doing the uncooked version (unless the marzipan will be baked into a pastry.)

 - Some recipes give the marzipan a flavor boost with almond extract, while others do not.

-Here’s how I made my homemade version.
-Luckily, I promised a neighbor some or I might have eaten the whole log myself.
+Luckily, I promised a neighbor some of my marzipan or I might have eaten the whole log myself.